the-julianson/30day-challenge/06_law_of_demeter/instructions.md

 For this challenge you need to go through the `demeter_law_violation.py` script and try to write the code that would have the exact same behavior but without violating the Demeter law.

-## Solution (this should be sent afterwards with your explanation video (if applicable)

-- The main function directly needs to know implementation details of the ShoppingCart class, when updating the price or quantity of an item or when removing an item.
-- Move to functions that are part of ShoppingCart.
-- Add convenience methods and properties to the Item class.